 So you’re considering replacing a manual tire tread label application process with automation?
 Great!- but where do you start?
-It might sound elementary, but Computype’s global service team recommends starting at the very beginning, that is- with an on-site audit.
+It might sound elementary, but our global service team recommends starting at the very beginning, that is- with an on-site audit.

 When it comes to the design, flexibility, and integration of tire tread label automation to your existing manufacturing lines, efficiency and accuracy are of the utmost importance.
 To ensure a seamless process that improves data communication requires a dedicated and experienced partner that fully understands your current challenges and associated goals.

-Below are the 8-steps of service that Computype employs for customers interested in our Chromaffix tread labeling automation systems.
+Below are the 8-steps of service that we employ for our customers interested in our Chromaffix tread labeling automation systems.
 Beyond working with Computype though, this list can be kept on hand for reference not only for selecting an automation or integration partner, but for the assurance that your investment has been fully vetted and planned for.
 Read on, and not only will you know exactly what to expect throughout the implementation process, but you’ll also be applying tread labels better and faster in no time!

 8 steps of service to ensure efficient and accurate tire tread label automation integration